teamshadi/ffa-zkteco-mfbf/README.md

 # fingerprints-adapter
 This is a server-side program that links the ZKTeco fingerprints machine database in FFA to Marketflow/Bankflow to log out users who are not in the building (and not let them log in).

-It is divided into 2 main workers:
+It is divided into the following parts:
 1. [updater](updater):
  * runs every 2 mins
  * copies the ZKTeco database (access mdb file) from a laptop to the local machine